Aerobird98/limen/README.md

 Brainfuck uses a machine model consisting of an _infinite_ stream of one-byte values initialized to zeros, an instruction pointer and a stream pointer.
 The instruction pointer moves trough all the **instructions** which can be used to operate the stream pointer and interact with the stream:

-`+` – Increments the value at the stream pointer and _wraps around_ to 0 after reaching 127,
+`+` – Increments the value at the stream pointer.
+The value _wraps around_ to 0 after reaching 127,

-`-` – Decrements the value at the stream pointer and _wraps around_ to 127 after reaching 0,
+`-` – Decrements the value at the stream pointer.
+The value _wraps around_ to 127 after reaching 0,

 `>` – Moves the stream pointer to the next value and _grows the stream_ when needed,

-`<` – Moves the stream pointer to the previous value making sure it is _on the stream_,
+`<` – Moves the stream pointer to the previous value making sure it remains _inside the stream_,

 `.` – Outputs the value at the stream pointer as an _ASCII character_,